John Baackes, Chair

 She holds a Master of Public Health at Tulane University and her Bachelor of Arts at the University of California, Los Angeles.

-Dr. Kyle Allen, AGSF – Vice President, Enterprise Medical Director
+Kyle Allen, D.O., AGSF – Vice President, Enterprise Medical Director

 Dr. Kyle Allen is the Vice President and Senior Medical Officer at CareSource in Dayton, Ohio.
 CareSource is a nonprofit, multi-state health plan serving government programs, and is recognized as a national leader in managed care.
 Founded in 1989, CareSource administers one of the nation’s largest Medicaid managed care plans and offers a lifetime of access to care through health insurance, including Medicaid, Health Insurance Marketplace, Medicare Advantage and Dual-Eligible programs.
 Headquartered in Dayton, Ohio, CareSource serves nearly two million members in Georgia, Indiana, Kentucky, Ohio and West Virginia.
 In Ohio, CareSource also participates in the CMS Duals Integration Demonstration and provides integrated care for over 25,000 members.